Refugee travel document (RTD) – Refugees and protected persons

 The RTD is valid for travel to all countries except the country of persecution.
 Travellers must return to Canada prior to the expiry date indicated on the RTD and, at that time, they should have the RTD in their possession.

-If a traveller is unable to produce an RTD because it was lost or stolen while they were outside Canada, the officer may issue a temporary resident permit (TRP) to allow re entry into Canada.
+If a traveller is unable to produce an RTD because it was lost or stolen while they were outside Canada, the officer may issue a temporary resident permit (TRP) to allow re entry to Canada.
 Prior to issuing a permit, officers should question the applicant regarding the loss or theft of the RTD and be satisfied that the circumstances are genuine.

 Page details